ibexa/documentation-developer/docs/guide/persistence_cache.md

 ### Configuration

 By default, configuration currently uses **FileSystem** to store cache files, which is defined in [`default_parameters.yml`](https://github.com/ezsystems/ezplatform/blob/master/app/config/default_parameters.yml#L34).
-You can select a different cache backend and configure it's parameters in the relevant file in the `cache_pool` folder.
+You can select a different cache backend and configure its parameters in the relevant file in the `cache_pool` folder.

 #### Multi Repository setup